 Wregoe IJ-M b22-0 / NGC 2632 Sector IW-W c1-0

-A third is mentioned at Wregoe VK-H b25-0, however there is no such system; typing “Wregoe VK-H b25-0” into the galaxy map resolves to the distant Plio Eurl JI-H b25-0 where the post can be found.
+A third is mentioned at Wregoe VK-H b25-0, however there is no such system; typing “Wregoe VK-H b25-0” into the galaxy map resolves to the distant Plio Eurl JI-H b25-0 where the third listening post can be found.

 It is this scientist’s belief that the post is supposed to be in the Wregoe VB-H b25-0 system which actually matches the data given in the post.